 On tasting: Spring Bay Bourbon Cask, Spring Bay Sherry Cask, Spring The Rheban Port Cask

-Many of the Australian whisky folk I know remember the first time they encountered Spring Bay Bourbon Cask.
+Many of the Australian whisky folk I know remember the first time they encountered Spring Bay Distillery’s Bourbon Cask.
 I first tried it at a tasting near Hobart and was instantly intrigued: I found a salty sea spray note without any knowledge of what the whisky was or where it was from.
 The Bourbon cask maturation also stood out.
 At the time, I couldn’t recall a Tasmanian single malt, outside Sullivans Cove, that used a Bourbon cask so successfully.

 When, later on, I got chatting to Cam and Suzy Brett (Spring Bay’s founders and distillers), I was struck by how clear and specific their approach to making whisky was.
 Springbank was one of the first whiskies Cam mentioned (I internally fist-pumped when I heard this).
 He talked about that unique maritime funk you get with Springbank whiskies.
-He then told me he was hoping to achieve something similar with Spring Bay, something that spoke about their particular location on the east coast of Tasmania.
+He then told me he was hoping to achieve something similar with Spring Bay, something that spoke to their location on the east coast of Tasmania.

 Comparisons between Scottish and Tasmanian whisky are always fraught, but here it’s worth pondering.
 Scotland has a far more uniform climate compared to Tasmania’s remarkably diverse landscapes and micro-climates.
 Obviously, it’s the history, culture, landscape, distillery design, and plenty more, that’s created such a vast array of Scottish whisky styles.